mathspp/mathspp/pages/02.blog/02.problems/p025-knights-tour/item.en.md

 As an example, take a knight that is as central in the chessboard as possible, in the fourth row from the top and the fourth column from the left.
-Such a night has $8$ possible moves, but only one lands in the same rectangle as the one the knight is standing one.
+Such a knight has $8$ possible moves, but only one lands in the same rectangle as the one the knight is standing one.
 This is shown in the next figure, with the slightly transparent knights representing possible moves and with a different frame colour for the rectangle that holds the